 If you’re rather going to Batad terraces, they said that October to November is the greenest time.

-It may be located in a northern mountainous region in Luzon (Cordillera) but there are good paved roads from Manila to Banaue.
+BY CAR.
+It may be located in a northern mountainous region in Luzon (Cordillera) but there are well-paved roads from Manila to Banaue.
 With a distance of around 350 km, it will take you approximately 7 to 9 hours – taking into account the curves and switchback roads in the mountain.

 - Ohayami Trans, Lacson Avenue, Corner Fajardo St, Sampaloc (near University of Sto.
 Tomas)